ippontech/blog-usa/posts/integrating_civic_into_a_static_serverless_website.md

 };
 ```

 A successful response will be different depending on the scope request.
-The `ANONYMOUS_LOGIN` will return the user id as the only form of identity.
+The `ANONYMOUS_LOGIN` will return the user ID as the only form of identity inside `identityData`.

 ```json
 {